Tschucki/pr0gramm-tldr/README.md

 [Post to usage explanation (NSFP)](https://pr0gramm.com/new/5783149)

-## Future Plans

-### OCR Text Extraction
+### OCR
-The application has future plans to incorporate Optical Character Recognition (OCR) technology to extract text from images.
-This will be particularly useful for summarizing comments that do not have a parent comment, allowing the bot to analyze and summarize text content from images, such as those found in Pr0texter posts.
+The application is also capable of Optical Character Recognition (OCR) technology to extract text from images and summarize it.

 ## LICENSE
 This project is licensed under the AGPLv3 License - see the [LICENSE](LICENSE) file for details